sailpoint-oss/golang-sdk/api_v2024/docs/Methods/AccessRequestApprovalsAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    ownerId := 2c91808568c529c60168cca6f90c1313 # string | The ID of the owner or approver identity of the approvals.
+    ownerId := `2c91808568c529c60168cca6f90c1313` // string | The ID of the owner or approver identity of the approvals.
 If present, the value returns approval summary for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN user can also fetch all the approvals in the org, when owner-id is not used.    * Non ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) # string | The ID of the owner or approver identity of the approvals.
-If present, the value returns approval summary for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN user can also fetch all the approvals in the org, when owner-id is not used.    * Non ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) fromDate := from-date=2020-03-19T19:59:11Z # string | This is the date and time the results will be shown from.
+If present, the value returns approval summary for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN user can also fetch all the approvals in the org, when owner-id is not used.    * Non ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) fromDate := `from-date=2020-03-19T19:59:11Z` // string | This is the date and time the results will be shown from.
 It must be in a valid ISO-8601 format. (optional) # string | This is the date and time the results will be shown from.
 It must be in a valid ISO-8601 format. (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.GetAccessRequestApprovalSummary(context.Background()).Execute()
-	resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.GetAccessRequestApprovalSummary(context.Background()).OwnerId(ownerId).FromDate(fromDate).Execute()
+	//resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.GetAccessRequestApprovalSummary(context.Background()).OwnerId(ownerId).FromDate(fromDate).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `AccessRequestApprovalsAPI.GetAccessRequestApprovalSummary``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)